 A common component of ADHD, Emotional Distress Syndrome strips you of self-confidence, despite a lifetime of successes and a strong circle of support.
 It makes you feel flawed.
 Worthless.
 Hopeless.
 But it IS within your control.
 Here’s how.

-There’s a lot of helpful information for people with ADHD — about medication and diagnoses, about how to get things done or finished faster, how to feel more confident about your decisions — it’s all useless until we first confront and resolve the crippling emotional stress of living with attention deficit disorder (ADHD or ADD).
-That emotional stress traps us inside a glass box that is sometimes easier to ignore than it is to deal with — in part because the mind’s natural instinct is to fight, run off somewhere shiny and exciting, or freeze?
+It’s useless.
+All of that information about ADHD medication and diagnoses how to get things done or finished faster, how to feel more confident about your decisions — it’s all useless until we first confront and resolve the crippling emotional stress of living with attention deficit disorder (ADHD or ADD).
+That emotional stress traps us inside a glass box that is sometimes easier to ignore than it is to deal with — in part because the mind’s natural instinct is to fight, run off somewhere shiny and exciting, or freeze.

-When I introduced my clients to what I call Emotional Distress Syndrome, they got it.
+When I first introduced my ADHD clients to Emotional Distress Syndrome, they got it.
 Hell, they were living it.
 They didn’t feel confident, despite their Ph.D.s, bank balances, and successful careers.
 Unless you’re having a breakdown or failure, it’s hard to evaluate the emotional distress in your life, the havoc it’s creating, and what will happen if it continues unchecked.

 What Is Emotional Distress Syndrome?